ChinmoyDn/JS30/README.md

 # JS30

-30 projects in 30 days using vanilla javascript
+30 projects in 30 days using vanilla javascript.

 ## Motivation